Invisalign and Insurance: Is Your Smile Covered?

 How Much Does Invisalign Cost With Insurance?

-Dental insurance providers cover between 20% - 50% of your Invisalign costs.
-The cost of Invisalign with insurance will vary from carrier to carrier and person to person, with prices ranging from $1,000 - $8,500.
+With insurance, the average cost of Invisalign in 2023 can range from $1,000 to $1,500.
+Since dental insurance providers cover between 20% - 50% of your Invisalign costs, consumers may enjoy considerable savings by having coverage.
 Most insurance plans will also have a lifetime limit.
 This means that once your provider has paid that amount (lifetime limit), the remaining cost will be up to you to pay.

 There are several insurance agencies that provide coverage for Invisalign.
 They include: